Oakridge Centre Rezoned

 - City of Vancouver: West End Community Plan

-Background: The Jericho lands, formerly a military base, were part of a package of three properties that the federal government sold to Canada Lands and the three First Nations.
-The other sites were the 21-acre Heather Street lands at 33rd and Cambie, a former RCMP site, and a five-acre parcel in West Vancouver that had been held by the Department of Fisheries and Oceans.
+The City launched the community engagement program on Jan.
+30, 2019.
+The Jericho lands were part of a package of three properties that the federal government sold to MST and CLC in 2014.
+Ottawa also sold the 21-acre site of the former RCMP headquarters in B.C. on Heather Street and a five-acre parcel in West Vancouver that had been held by the Department of Fisheries and Oceans.

 Healthy City Strategy Adopted by Council